 Although it is the full board that is responsible for identifying suitable candidates to be recommended for election to the board by the shareholders, the Corporate Governance and Compensation Committee has the responsibility to gather the names of potential nominees, screen their qualifications against the current skill and experience needs of the board and make recommendations to the full board.
-All directors are encouraged to suggest potential candidates and the Chairman of the Board and the Chief Executive Officer provide additional direct input to the process.
+All directors are encouraged to suggest potential candidates and the Group Chairman, the Chairman and Founder, and the Chief Executive Officer provide additional direct input to the process.